5 Reasons Why You Should Visit Venice in Winter

 How long to stay

 Two days is sufficient to see all the main highlights of Venice if you skip some of the museums and palaces.
-It’s possible to do a shorter trip, but with the effort required to get into the city and take the boat to your hotel you really want to stay at least two nights.
+It’s possible to do a shorter trip, and many people do visit Venice for one day as a day trip, but with the effort required to get into the city and take the boat around I recommend staying at least two nights.

 Three days would give you more time to get more intimate with the city and visit more museum.
 Anything longer than that really isn’t needed unless you want to just sit back with a glass of local wine and enjoy the city in all its glory.